Michionlion/libtickit/README.md

 ## Overview

-Using this library, applications can
+Using this library, applications can:

 * Divide the terminal into a hierarchy of nested, possibly overlapping rectangular windows